adi-panda/Kuebiko/README.md

 <h3 align="center">Kazushin</h3>

   <p align="center">
-    Kazushin, started out as a passion project for my streaming, and
+    Kazushin, a fork of <a href="https://github.com/adi-panda/Kuebiko">this project</a>, is a Twitch Chat Bot that reads chat and generates text-to-speech responses using OpenAI API and Google Cloud API.
+It comes with profanity detection, and more built-in.
     <br />
-    <a href="https://github.com/adi-panda/Kuebiko"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/TheSoftDiamond/Kazushin/"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="https://github.com/TheSoftDiamond/Kazushin/">View Demo</a>